Open-Sorcerer/aegnt/README.md

 ### 2. AI Integration

-- Natural language processing using MessageKit
+- Natural language processing using OpenAI's GPT-4o
-- Contextual understanding of DeFi commands
+- Contextual understanding of DeFi commands and strategies
 - Automated strategy execution
 - Error handling and user-friendly responses
+- Used MessageKit and trained AI agent to handle user requests and make investments on their behalf.

 ### 3. Protocol Integrations